-Contact persons: 1st & 2nd Floors - Joey Hodges - johodges@louisburg.edu.
+Contact Person: 1st & 2nd Floors - Joey Hodges - johodges@louisburg.edu.
 The first floor of Main and the stairwells are the only areas where publicity may be posted.
-A flyer may be placed on the desk at the main entrance (2nd floor) with prior approval by Melissa Good.
+A flyer may be placed on the desk at the main entrance (2nd floor) with prior approval.